Hit the ground running by sending a welcome message through Canvas BEFORE classes begin. Why is this a good idea?

 - Choose the appropriate amount of extra time (1.5x, 2x, etc.)

 If you receive an accommodation request for Closed Captioning in videos, fill out a request form.
 Do this as quickly as possible, as it can take some time to set up.
 Delays may put your student at risk of falling behind in coursework.

 Consider using some type of Course Questions or FAQ forum for students to use when they have a question that could benefit the entire class.
 This discussion board is comparable to raising one’s hand in a face-to-face class.

-If students email the instructor to ask a question about course content or material, the instructor should respond the email with something similar to, “That’s a really great question.
+If students email you to ask a question about course content or material, you should respond to the email with something similar to, “That’s a really great question.
 Please post it on the Course Questions Discussion Board.”
-This response will let remind students and train them to use the board rather than email for general questions.
-In end, the instructor will have less work because all students can see the answer.
-It is very important to use this tough love method to set precedent for what is acceptable.
+This response will remind students and train them to use the board rather than email for general questions.
+In the end, you will have less work because all students can see the answer.
+It is very important to use this “tough-love” method to guide them to use the FAQ forum.

 It is very important for instructors or TAs to check the Course Questions Discussion or FAQ Board at least once a day.
-During the first week of class and during the summer semesters, it is best to check it twice a day.
-Students get very anxious when they don’t understand something and frustrated easily when they don’t get a response quickly.
+During the first week of class and during the summer semesters, it is best to check it a few times a day.
+Students get very anxious when they don’t understand something and get frustrated easily when they don’t get a response quickly.
 Keeping up with questions on the discussion board will reduce the number of email questions students send.

 Be sure to include information in the syllabus as to how to communicate with you regarding personal or grade-related matters.
 You should make it clear whether they should email you within Canvas using the Inbox tool or if they should email your UFL address using their UFL email.